 - The String Project is a national educational initiative founded by the American String Teachers Association (ASTA) to help communities start string programs in areas where none or little exist.

 - String Projects are usually administered through some type of larger organization and funding comes from a variety of donations and grant.
 Student fees also cover a portion of the expenses, but these fees are kept low.

 What ages may sign up for the classes?

 - The String Project is open to students in grades 3-12, from new beginner to advanced musician.

 - Students in grades 3-6 take small group classes in their specific instrument groups and also take a large group class with all 3-6 students.

-- Students in grades 7-8 have the option of taking an advanced small group class which meets from 5:30-6:15pm; and also enrolling in the large advanced ensemble from 6:30-7:30pm.
+- Students in grades 7-8 have the option of taking an advanced small group class and joining our large ensemble that meets their level.

-- Students in grades 9-12 may only enroll in the large advanced ensemble.
+- Students in grades 9-12 may also enroll for small, chamber, and large ensemble.

 When and where do the classes meet?

-- The classes meet on select Mondays each school year semester at the Bryan Fine Arts Building, at 1150 Dixie Avenue, on the campus of Tennessee Tech University in Cookeville.
+- The classes meet on select Monday afternoons each school year semester in the Bryan Fine Arts Building, at 1150 Dixie Avenue, on the campus of Tennessee Tech University in Cookeville.